apokluda/MyLibrary/README.md

         "description": "Missing Authorization Header",
         "title": "401 Unauthorized"
     }

+If you run the unit tests, you should see that all the tests pass.
+The command

+    $ pytest tests

+should output something similar to:

+    ==== 19 passed in 0.26 seconds ====

 If that didn't work, you can try to recreate your virtualenv directory using the provided setup script: